PailosNicolas/GoPkmSaveReader/README.md

 Right now you are able to access the following data of a save:
 #### General save data:
 - Game code
-- Time played (Done coming in next release)
+- Time played
+- Import pokemon to save (A bit finicky due to boxed vs team pokemons, can be used to simulate a trade and trade evolution with the `EvolvePokemon` method)
+- Export save
 #### Trainer info:
 - Public/secret ID
 - Name
 - Gender
 - Team size
 - Team
+- PC boxes
-- Money (Done coming in next release)
+- Money
 #### Pokemon data:
 - Nickname
 - Species